MarcusWolschon/osmeditor4android/README.md

 * a pure map-view or a routing-application

-## Getting started with contributing

-Here is how you can start developing.
+## Contributing

+If you're interested in this project, you're welcome to help improving it.
+We need UI designers, [translators](TRANSLATIONS.md), and of course Java programmers.

 Currently building is supported with gradle in eclipse, android studio and naturally gradle on the command line, see [build instructions](BUILDING.md).

 If you are interested in adding a feature or other development work, please reach out to us before embarking on something that might be already in work or a fools errand.
+For trivial changes (for example typos) please feel free to directly create a pull request.
+Development currently happens on the _master_ branch, if you are working on a feature please _rebase_ on the HEAD of that branch to keep your code up to date and mergeable, if you have already created a pull request you can force push to github to make in reflect your local work..

 Important note: if you are building your own version, particularly if you are making it available to third parties, please change app_version and app_name_version in res/values/appname.xml to something that makes it clear that this is not an "official" release and clearly identifies your builds.

+### AI/LLM-Generated Contributions

+If you choose to use AI tools to help create pull requests and issues, you should follow these additional guidelines:

+* Make sure that a human has reviewed, tested, and fully understands all the code changes being submitted.
+* If you submit a PR and the maintainers suspect that you haven't reviewed, tested, or understood the code, they may decline your PR without further discussion.
+* If what you have submitted goes beyond template code, particularly implementations of more complex algorithms, you need to verify that the generated code is compatible with the licence of this project.

 ## Related projects